 The first software to integrate structural and geological logging, using innovative modules to link and visualize structural data in 3D and in real time right at the core shack!

 Ore.node incorporates the Vektore Structural Logging Method (developed by R. Monteiro in 2002), which allows users to extract planes and lines independently of each other, as well as relevant assignments of kinematic and asymmetric features that Ore.node recasts into its proper desurveyed space.
 Ore.node is a node-based, user-friendly and fast software that empowers users to quickly understand their targets while logging is taking place, allowing for faster key drilling decisions.

-Although televiewer is a remarkable tool to acquire structural data, industry-available softwares do not enable the extraction of linear and kinematic features from these images, limiting the interpretation to the collection of planes. vSBI™ offers the solution, allowing our clients to increase their understanding of their project architecture as well as the geometry of the mineralization
+Although televiewer is a remarkable tool for acquiring structural data, industry-available software does not enable the extraction of linear, kinematic and asymmetry features from these images, limiting the interpretation to the collection of planes. vSBI© offers the solution, allowing users to increase their understanding of their project architecture as well as the geometry of the mineralization

-The ML-Compass (US Patent number 6701631; Monteiro and Laamanen, 2004 (Authors) – intellectual property of Vale S.A.) was developed to overcome the problem of collecting structural data in locations where the magnetic field is distorted, where conventional magnetic compasses are rendered useless (such as with underground mines, highly magnetic rocks or ore, locations with high magnetic inclination).
+The ML-Compass (US Patent number 6701631; Monteiro and Laamanen, 2004 (Authors); intellectual property of Vale S.A.) was developed to overcome the problem of collecting structural data in locations where the magnetic field is distorted, where conventional magnetic compasses are rendered useless (such as with underground mines, highly magnetic rocks or ore, locations with high magnetic inclination).